 3. Do not give in

-Emotional blackmailing or manipulation is not a healthy form of parenting.
+Emotional blackmailing or manipulation is one of the clear signs of bad parenting.
 Talk to them and stop it.
 Let them know firmly, but gently, what you need from them.
 It is essential to be strong when your future and life are at stake.
 Act soon to avoid regretting later.

 4. Keep actions above emotions